-Any regular employee who suffers a death of a family member shall receive up to three (3) days leave with pay.
+Any regular employee who suffers a death of a family member or are the designated executor of the estate, will, or trust shall receive up to three (3) days leave with pay.
+If the loss of a family member requires travel outside of the State of Washington, the employee shall receive two (2) additional days leave.
 Bereavement leave must be used within 21 calendar days of the loss unless otherwise authorized by the General Manager.
 If additional time is needed, the General Manager may authorize use of accrued sick leave or the employee may use vacation leave or compensatory time.